 The measurement focus of governmental fund accounting is on decreases in net financial resources (expenditures) rather than expenses.
-Most expenditures are measurable and are recorded when the related fund liability is incurred.
-Principal and interest on general long-term debt are recorded as fund liabilities when due, and costs of accumulated unpaid vacation and sick leave are reported as fund liabilities in the period in which they will be liquidated with available financial resources rather than in the period earned by employees.
+Expenditures are generally recognized in the accounting period in which the related fund liability is incurred, if measurable.
 Allocations of cost, such as depreciation and amortization, are not recognized in the governmental funds.

-The proprietary funds are reported using the accrual basis of accounting.
-Revenues are recognized in the accounting period in which they are earned and become measurable, and expenses are recognized at the time they are incurred, if measurable.
-Unbilled service charges receivable are recognized as revenue at year end.
+The accrual basis of accounting is utilized for reporting purposes by the proprietary fund types.
+Revenues are recognized in the accounting period which they are earned, and expenses are recognized at the time they are incurred.
+The fair value of donated commodities used during the year is reported in the operating statement as an expense with a like amount reported as donated commodities revenue.
+Unused donated commodities are reported as deferred revenue.

-Gallco Industries, Inc. is a non-profit corporation that follows the accounting guidelines set forth in GASB Statement No. 29, "The use of Not-For-Profit Accounting and Financial Reporting Principles by Governmental Entities."
-Under GASB Statement No. 29, Gallco Industries uses the governmental model for financial reporting.
+Gallco Industries, Inc. is a non-profit corporation that follows the accounting guidelines set forth in GASB Statement No. 29, The use of Not-For-Profit Accounting and Financial Reporting Principles by Governmental Entities.
+Under GASB Statement No. 29, Gallco Industries, Inc. uses the governmental model for financial reporting.
 The not-for-profit corporation uses the full accrual method of accounting for its operations similar to the proprietary funds of the county.

-The Gallia-Meigs Regional Airport has only one fund and accounts for its operations on a full accrual basis similar to the proprietary funds of the county.
+The Gallia-Meigs Regional Airport has only one fund and accounts for its operations on a full accrual basis similar to the proprietary funds of the County.